Tale 4.2.dev0 - MUD, mudlib & Interactive Fiction framework¶

 - you can refer to earlier used items and persons by using a pronoun (“examine box / drop it”, “examine idiot / slap him”).

 - yelling something will actually be heard by creatures in adjacent locations.
 They’ll get a message that someone is yelling something, and if possible, where the sound is coming from.

 - text is nicely formatted when outputted (dynamically wrapped to a configurable width).

 - uses ansi sequence to spice up the console output a bit (needs colorama on windows, falls back to plain text if not installed)

 - uses smartypants to automatically render quotes, dashes, ellipsis in a nicer way.

-- game can be saved (and reloaded); pickle is used to serialize the full game world state
+- game can be saved (and reloaded)

 - save game data is placed in the operating system’s user data directory instead of some random location